tanadolmam/MapHistPlot/README.md

 * `ymin:int` - top value of y axis in map tile system
 * `ymax:int` - bottom value of y axis in map tile system

-Create template images for cropping and trim all images in `zoomRange` using bounding box range from `getRange()`
+Create template images for cropping and trim all images in `zoomRange` using bounding box range from `getRange()`.

 ```
 getRange(zoomRange,x,y)